oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/6-feed.md

 ## Introduction

 This lab shows how you can use Data Studio to set up a live feed of data from cloud storage into the Autonomous Database.
-Feeding data into the database is a useful capability when you have large-scale, regularly updated data in cloud storage which is central to your data warehouse, and which will therefore benefit from the performance optimizations of being loaded into the database rather than simply linked from it.
+Feeding data into the database is a useful capability when you have large-scale, regularly added or updated data in cloud storage which is central to your data warehouse, and which will therefore benefit from the performance optimizations of being loaded into the database rather than simply linked from it.

 There are two types of live feed:

 1. Scheduled, where a feed job runs on a schedule and loads any new or changed data from cloud storage
 2. Notification-based, where the addition or update of data in cloud storage triggers a notification to the database to run the feed job

 In this lab, we will set up a notification-based live feed.
-In the lab, we will use Oracle Cloud Infrastructure Object Storage as the cloud object storage system, but the same approach can be used with any other cloud storage system that supports URI-based notifications, including Amazon Web Services S3, Azure Storage, and Google Cloud Platform Storage.
+In the lab, we will use Oracle Cloud Infrastructure Object Storage as the cloud object storage system, but the same approach can be used with any other cloud storage system that supports URL-based notifications, including Amazon Web Services S3, Azure Storage, and Google Cloud Platform Storage.

 The diagram below shows how a notification-based feed works: